“I brought a friend,” said Jesus. “Arnold, this is Peter. Peter, Arnold Schnabel.”

 I glanced at Peter.

-He shrugged, closed the book and put it back on to the table.
-“Go on,” he said, and he took off his glasses, put them away inside his canvas coat, and picked up his pipe and tobacco.
+He shrugged, closed the book.
+“Go on,” he said.
+“Whatever.”
+He took off his glasses, put them away inside his canvas coat, and picked up his pipe and tobacco.

 “Let’s go, Arnold,” said Jesus.